Once connected to 9-year-old's murder, Fresno man facing life in prison for Irvine crime

-A Fresno man who was connected to connected to the death of a 9-year-old girl -- but was never prosecuted for it -- is now facing a potential life sentence after an arrest in Orange County.
+FRESNO, Calif.
+(KFSN) -- A Fresno man who was connected to the death of a 9-year-old girl -- but was never prosecuted for it -- is now facing a potential life sentence after an arrest in Orange County.

 Irvine police officers tell Action News they arrested Isaac Stafford on July 16 for kidnapping, robbery, residential burglary, false imprisonment, and criminal threats.